 Ask your children how it makes them feel.
 These moments are just as important as introducing your child to new foods or teaching them the alphabet.
-Teach lessons of love and tolerance early on in your children’s development.
+Teach lessons of hope and love and tolerance early on in your children’s development.

 5. Promote independent thought, and build confidence.

-With our children being exposed to bullying at much younger age, it is important to build character traits that allow them to overcome criticism.
+With our children being exposed to bullying at a much younger age, it is important to build character traits that allow them to overcome criticism.

 Help them to find their talents and foster those skills.

 Whether music, sports, or theater, find activities that make them feel good about themselves and build confidence.

 If your child is curious about social media, explain the downfall of those outlets.
 Make sure to talk about bullying ahead of time.
 Explain that they should feel comfortable coming to you with any negative feelings.
 Set ground rules for internet use and make sure your children know that you will be monitoring them.